bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 is available.

-All the commands shown from this point in this section should be executed with root privelidges (i.e. logged in as root or with the "sudo" prefix)
+All the commands shown from this point in this section should be executed with root privileges (i.e. logged in as root or with the "sudo" prefix)

 Check the identity of the drive connected using the hard drive reader